-- 1. Observed Operations Personnel walk through the process of opening received packages of tapes from Iron Mountain and noted they compared the contents of the package to the tape management records. - 2.
+- 1. Inquired of management and was informed that during the examination period, ARC did not receive tapes from the vendor that were required for a system restore. - 2.
 Inspected evidence of the annual full physical inventory of all backup tapes that were in Fiscal Service's possession and determined the inventory had been performed. - 3.
-For a selection of network file servers used by ARC, inspected system-generated backup schedules and logs and determined daily differential and weekly full backups of the file server were scheduled and successfully completed. - 4.
-Observed the location of both hard and soft copy records and noted the records were appropriately stored in folders and retained for a specified time period based off the latest document date. - 5.
-For a selection of record boxes that are to be stored off-site, inspected each box's label and determined it contained a description of the contents of the box to include a unique box identification number, bar code, and the latest document date. - 6.
-For a selection of record boxes to be stored off-site, inspected evidence and determined a description of each of the boxes' contents, latest document date, and approved retention authority had been entered in to HP Content Manager. - 7.
-Observed the location of the active and inactive hard copy data records and noted the hard copy records are securely locked up after hours.
+For a selection of network file servers used by ARC, inspected system-generated backup schedules and logs and determined daily differential and weekly full backups of the file servers were scheduled and successfully completed. - 4.
+Observed the location of both hard and soft copy records and noted the records were stored in hardcopy and electronic folders respectively, and retained for a specified time period based off the latest document date. - 5.
+For a selection of record boxes to be stored off-site, inspected each box's label and determined it contained a description of the contents of the box to include a unique box identification number, bar code, and the latest document date. - 6.
+For a selection of record boxes to be stored off-site, inspected evidence and determined a description of each of the box's contents, latest document date, and approved retention authority had been entered in to Content Manager. - 7.
+Observed the location of the active and inactive hard copy data records and noted the hard copy records were securely locked up after hours.